xdoko01/pgRPG/README.md

   - [ ] - is it really necessary to have ecs_mng being passed to every command?
 Importing ecs_manager and checking if it is initiated should work just as well...

   - [ ] - music and sound volume into the configs
+  - [x] - the `GameEventsExProcessor` was optimized for performace by usinf `collections.dequeue` instead of a list (ClaudeCode suggestion)
   - [x] - it is now possible to start into specific scene (`--file` parameter) or into specific `State` (`--state` parameter, for example into main menu), or start into console if no parameter is present.
 Console will load the `default.scr` script full of commands that you want to use to start the game (resolution, scene file, more ...).
   - [x] - new camera processor `PerformScrollDelayedCameraProcessor` that implements delayed feedback effect of the camera.
 It is used for example in `tests/11_sensors/test_sensors_01.jsonc` scene and can be configured using `delay` parameter (how fast should camera convert to the real position of the entity with `Camera` component).
   - [x] - music playback - new script `play_music` that can be triggered by event.
 Example usage is in `sokoban` game.